alekzanderx1/VolatilityPrediction-MLSys/README.md

 * `src` is the folder containing the scripts for Metaflow and Flask apps
 * `src/dag_utils` is a custom package built to be used in metaflow pipeline
-* `Data` folde contains all the data, cleaned or  uncleaned used during various stages of the project
+* `Data` folder contains all the data, cleaned or uncleaned used during various stages of the project
 * `notebooks` folder contains Jupyter notebooks used to perform EDA and experimental Model Training
 * `requirements.txt` file contains all Python libraries required to run the project, can be installed using pip

 ## Intructions to run pipeline locally

-* Install requirements using `pip install -r requirements.txt` and then goto `src` folder
+* Install requirements using `pip install -r requirements.txt` and then goto `src` folder using `cd src`
 * Run metaflow dag using `python training_flow.py run`
 * Confirm location of Metaflow artifacts from logs, and update it in `app.py` line 18.
 * Launch Flask App using `python app.py`

+> Note: Running step 2 i.e. training_flow.py can take 20-30 minutes to finish execution due to large amount of models being trained

 The flask app should be available at http://127.0.0.1:5000/